-The Group has initiated an education program with Humana Child Aid Society to support its mission to provide education for children in plantations and mills in Sabah.
-The Group also made several contributions and donations amounting to approximately RM197,000 to governmental and non-governmental organisations to support their sports, cultural and welfare activities.
+The Group also made several contributions and donations amounting to approximately RM72,000 to governmental and non-governmental organisations to support their sports, cultural and welfare activities.
 Donations were also made to schools for their building funds, sports day and Parents and Teachers Associations in Johor, Sabah and Sarawak.
-Some of the notable donations includes: